 Freedom from Kentucky’s no-fault system might also present an opportunity.
 If you file a no-fault rejection form, you will have no limitations on your right to sue.
 After a motorcycle accident occurs, you can immediately pursue a claim against the at-fault driver for damages that may include medical expenses, lost income, and pain and suffering.

-To discuss your rights to file a lawsuit after a motorcycle accident, contact Minner Vines Moncus Injury Lawyers for a free consultation.
+To discuss your rights to file a lawsuit after a motorcycle accident, contact our law firm Minner Vines Moncus Injury Lawyers for a free consultation at (859) 550-2900.
 We’ll help you to explore your legal options for recovery in light of Lexington’s motorcycle laws.